GavinITP/Bot-Sheet/README.md

 Create a new .env file in the root directory, based on the .env.example file.
 Update the values as needed.

-## 3. Google Configuration

-Similarly, create a google.json file in the root directory, using the google.example.json file as a template.
-Fill in the required details.

 # Run Script

 To start the application, simply run: